 Internal record-keeping and to administer any account(s) that you might have with us.

-We may use the information to improve our products and services to you.
+We may use the information for our legitimate business interests to improve our products and services to you.

-We may periodically send promotional emails about new products or services, special offers or other information which we think you may find interesting using the email address which you have provided and given us consent to use.
+We may periodically send promotional emails about new products or services, special offers or other information which we think you may find interesting using the email address which you have provided and given us consent to use or, where you have provided us with a corporate email address, for our legitimate interests (as described above), provided you have not unsubscribed.

-From time to time, we may also use your information to contact you for our own market research purposes.
+From time to time, we may also use your information to contact you for our own market research and survey purposes.
 We may contact you by email, phone, fax or post but only in accordance with your express and explicit consent for such contact.
-We may also use the information to customise our website(s) according to your interests to provide you with a better experience.
+We may also use the information for our internal business purposes and legitimate interests of improving customer satisfaction to customise our website(s) according to your interests to provide you with a better experience.
 How long do we keep your personal information for?
-We will only retain your personal information for the minimum time that is necessary.
-For some purposes such as our business accounting obligations, this length of time will be determined by legislation.two years.
+We will only retain your personal information for the minimum time that is necessary for the purpose for which it was collected.
+In relation to financial and transactional data this will be for a period of approximately 6 years after the date of the transaction.
+In the case of marketing consent, we will contact you to renew this every two years.
 Controlling your personal information – your rights

 You may choose at any time to restrict the collection or use of your personal information in the following ways:

-Whenever you are asked to fill in a form on our website(s), look for the box or boxes that you can choose to tick to indicate that you agree or opt-in, so that the information can be used by us for direct marketing purposes.
+Whenever you are asked to fill in a form on our website(s), look for the box or boxes that you can choose to tick to indicate that you agree or opt-in, so that the information can be used by us for direct marketing purposes – if you don’t agree then don’t tick.

-Right to withdraw consent, data retention and the right to be forgotten - If you have previously agreed to us using your personal information for direct-marketing purposes, you may change your mind at any time by writing to or emailing us at sallyann@carmichaelphotograph.com .
+Right to withdraw consent, data retention and the right to be forgotten - If you have previously agreed to us using your personal information or we are using your contact details for our legitimate interests for direct-marketing purposes, you may change your mind at any time by writing to or emailing us at sallyann@carmichaelphotograph.com .
 We will comply with your request within one month of receiving it.
-Please note, there may be certain circumstances such as a legal obligation we may have, that mean the right to be forgotten cannot be implemented but we will inform you of this should you contact us on this basis.
+Please note, there may be certain circumstances such as a legal obligation we may have, that mean the right to be forgotten (your right to have your data erased) cannot be implemented but we will inform you of this should you contact us on this basis.

-Right of data portability – You have the right to request a copy of the data that we hold about you in order that you can reuse it for your own purposes across different services.
+Right of data portability – You have the right to request a copy of the data that you provided us with in order that you can reuse it for your own purposes across different services.
 This right is only applicable if you have given us explicit consent to process your data or if we have used it for the performance of any contract(s) we may have (had) with you.
 If you wish to do this, please write to or email us at sallyann@carmichaelphotograph.com .
 We will provide the information in a commonly used and machine-readable format free of charge.

 Right of access to your data - You may request details of personal information which we hold about you.
 If you would like a copy of the information held on you please write to or email us at sallyann@carmichaelphotograph.com .
+You will not need to pay a fee to access your personal data.